 If you feel that children's social care services can help, and you do not already have a social worker working with you, please contact us.

-When you contact the advice and assessment team, explain why you need help.
+When you contact the Multi Agency Safeguarding Hub, explain why you need help.
 Staff will then tell you how we can help.
 Where you need other services, they will put you in touch with them.

 You can also make a referral to children's social care services via the online form on the right hand links section.